madjar/blog/content/python/asyncio-scraper.rst

 In this blog post, I'll present you an alternative to `requests` based on the new asyncio library : aiohttp_.
-I use it to write small scrapper that are really fast, and I'll show you how.
+I use it to write small scraper that are really fast, and I'll show you how.

 .. _aiohttp: https://github.com/KeepSafe/aiohttp